 Once you learn the facts, it’s very hard to turn your back on it, and so even if you experience a brief lack in will power for simply keeping yourself healthy, you’ll have the motivation of knowing the truth in the back of your head.
 Yes, you may want to taste that brie so badly, but because you’ve read Whitewash, you know what goes into producing it, and you’re less likely to grab for it.

 This page is an update to an existing page on Vegan Nutritionista on the best vegan books.

-was written ten years ago, Howard Lyman’s book is so fundamental to providing a case for veganism.
+Though MAD COWBOY: Plain Truth from the Cattle Rancher Who Won't Eat Meat was written years ago, Howard Lyman’s book is so fundamental to providing a case for veganism.
 As an ex-rancher, he knows the ins and outs of the cattle ranching industry and for him to have decided to stop eating meat underlines the core problems with the food industry.
 It’s also a great read for that manly man in your life who loves his meat and refuses to give it up.

-Whitewash is a new book all about the milk industry; its ruthless promotion by dairy industry and the incredibly long list of diseases associated with drinking cow’s milk.
-This is a must-read.
+Whitewash: The Disturbing Truth About Cow's Milk and Your Health is a new book all about the milk industry; its ruthless promotion by dairy industry and the incredibly long list of diseases associated with drinking cow’s milk.
+This is a must-read